FREE NATIONWIDE DELIVERY*

 We stay well clear of any chemical-based coating systems such as polyurethanes or lacquers.

-By choosing locally-made and natural coatings such as tung oil from the tung nut above, we ensure that the suppliers, our staff, your family and even our wastewater systems are not exposed to petrochemical off-gassing or waste.
+By choosing locally-made and natural coatings such as tung oil from the tung nut above, we ensure that our suppliers, our staff, your families and even our wastewater systems are not exposed to petrochemical off-gassing or waste.

 Keep it local

 Simply put, the closer you are to where the goods you consume are